Alipsa/ride/README.md

 much like you would use R Studio.

-It was created to have a familiar (similar to RStudio) interface to develop R scripts that will later run in embedded mode on application servers such as Wildfly or Play Framework.
+It was created to have a familiar (similar to RStudio) interface to develop R scripts that will later run in embedded mode on application servers such as Spring Boot or Play Framework.
 I use it daily at work and have been doing so for almost two years now.
 It started as a tool to develop and test R code that I created using RStudio but needed a manageable intermediary to make sure my code worked in Renjin before integrating it with the java application servers I use at work - due to fact that some packages commonly used in GNU R does not yet work in Renjin.
 Later, it evolved to the point where I now use it as my primary data analysis tool.

-It is fully functional i.e. it is possible to create, open, save and execute R scripts, run selected text, ctrl + enter execution of current line or selected text, view packages loaded, see variables created, syntax highlighting for R, XML, SQL  and Java files etc. but it has some way to go compared to all the rich functionality of RStudio at this point.
-However, it has some Renjin specific features such as support for the different package loaders, wizards to create Renjin projects and Renjin extensions, maven support making a very convenient environment for serious R development targeted for the JVM using Renjin.
+It is fully functional i.e. it is possible to create, open, save and execute R scripts, run selected text, ctrl + enter execution of current line or selected text, view packages loaded, see variables created, syntax highlighting for R, XML, SQL  and Java files etc.
+It also has some Renjin specific features such as support for the different package loaders, wizards to create Renjin projects and Renjin extensions, maven support making a very convenient environment for serious R development targeted for the JVM using Renjin.

 ![Screenshot](https://raw.githubusercontent.com/perNyfelt/ride/master/docs/Screenshot.png "Screenshot")